unifyai/orchestra/docs/concepts/providers.rst

 Round Up
 --------

-We have seen what a provider is and how different types are all unified as part of the Model Hub.
+We have seen what a provider is and how different types are all unified as part of the Hub.
 We have also mentioned the benchmarks a few times now, so let's talk about them in more detail in the next section.